CQCL/guppy-docs/sphinx/language_guide/comptime.md

 When writing Guppy code, it's important to understand when different parts of our program are executed.
 We distinguish between two key stages:

 - **Compile-time** refers to everything that happens on our local machine before submitting the program to an emulator or quantum device.
-  This includes the work the Guppy compiler does when calling ``guppy.compile()``, but also any other Python code that is run along-side.
+  This includes the work the Guppy compiler does when calling ``guppy.compile_function()``, but also any other Python code that is run along-side.

 - **Run-time** refers to anything happening on the quantum device or emulator in real-time, i.e. within qubit coherence times.